At the Jonathan M. Wainwright Memorial VA Medical Center, we’re dedicated to improving the lives of Veterans and their families every day.

 Health care and services

-We provide Veterans with health care services at 7 locations in southwestern Washington, northeastern Oregon, and western Idaho.
-Facilities include the main Walla Walla, WA campus and 4 community-based outpatient clinics and 2 telehealth clinics located in Yakima and Richland, Washington; La Grande and Boardman, Oregon; and Lewiston, Idaho.
+The Jonathan M. Wainwright VA provides Veterans with health care services across 16 counties and 3 states to include the main Walla Walla, WA campus; four community-based outpatient clinics located in Union Gap and Richland, WA; Lewiston, ID; La Grande, OR; and two primary care telehealth outreach clinics located in Enterprise and Boardman, OR.
 To learn more about the services each location offers, visit the VA Walla Walla health services page.

 The Jonathan M. Wainwright VA is one of the leading health care systems serving Veterans in the VA Northwest Health Network.
 We’re an innovative care center within the Veterans Integrated Service Network 20 (VISN 20), which includes medical centers and clinics in the states of Alaska, Idaho, Oregon and Washington.

-- The Jonathan M. Wainwright VA (formerly Walla Walla VA Medical Center) offers primary and specialty health care services to Veterans every year in our 36,000-square-mile service area, which spans 16 counties in 3 states.
+- The Jonathan M. Wainwright VA (also known as the Walla Walla VA Medical Center) offers primary and specialty health care services to Veterans every year covering a 36,000-square-mile service area, which spans 16 counties in 3 states.

 Originally part of Fort Walla Walla, which dates back to the early 1800s, a portion of the fort's land was transferred to the then U.S. Veterans Bureau in 1921 for a hospital.
-The first 2 patients were accepted on May 10, 1922 and was primarily a tuberculosis facility in the early days.
+The first two patients were accepted on May 10, 1922, and operated primarily a tuberculosis facility in the early days.

-- November 11, 1996, Walla Walla VA Medical Center was renamed for Jonathan M. Wainwright IV, a 4-star Army general who was actually born at Fort Walla Walla in 1883.
+- On November 11, 1996, the Walla Walla VA Medical Center was renamed to honor Jonathan M. Wainwright IV, a 4-star Army general who was actually born at Fort Walla Walla in 1883.

 - During World War II, Wainwright commanded U.S. troops in the Philippines and ultimately surrendered himself and his troops May 8, 1942 to the Japanese.
 A survivor of the Bataan Death March, he was liberated from the POW camp August 16, 1945.

-- We are committed to practice green environmental standards at the Jonathan M. Wainwright Memorial VA Medical Center to help protect the environment.
+- The Jonathan M. Wainwright VA is committed to practice green environmental standards to help protect the environment.

 Accreditations and achievements